Carloselrecharlie/Project-Algorithms/README.md

 ## Content
 Through a python app via Jupyter Notebook I have choosen a simple comparison-based sort, Insertion sort; an efficient comparison-based one, Merge sort; a non-comparison one: Counting sort: Cycle sort, another comparison-based sort which is efficient for any other in-place sorting technique.
 Lastly, Gnome sort completes the list of algorithms to be analyzed and compared in this README.md file.
+The comments of the plots are also added to the Jupyter Notebook next to their corresponding plot.

 ## Python app
 In order to generate the problem arrays I used a numpy random function and within a for loop